Iulian Tameș

-Iulian Tameș (born 6 December 1978) is a Romanian football coach and a former player who played as a midfielder, currently assistant coach at Liga II club CSM Slatina.
+Iulian Tameș (born 6 December 1978) is a Romanian football coach and a former player who played as a midfielder.

 Club career

 Early career

 Tameș started his career at Dinamo București where he played for seven years.
 He was a very important man for Dinamo in these years, scoring 10 goals and adding over 40 assists in 115 matches.
 In this period, he won two titles with Dinamo.
 He was loaned out to Rocar where scored three goals in 14 appearances.
 Tameș was loaned out again, this time at Aro making 31 appearances and scoring 6 goals.

 In 2005, he signed with Alania, where play just three matches because he was not settled in Russian Championship.
 He returned to Romania this time at Național București where he impressed and after few months signed again with Dinamo.

 Tameș returned to Dinamo and won another Championship playing 15 matches and adding 7 assists.
 In the summer signed with Argeș Pitești helping the team to a promotion in Liga I. Tameș played 91 matches and scored 31 goals, best form in his career, becoming a legend at FC Argeș.